 As with most cash back credit cards, the American Express Blue Cash Preferred Card’s strength lies in its earning structure.
-It earns 6% at Grocery Stores and on qualifying US Streaming Subscriptions.
+It earns 6% at Grocery Stores and on qualifying US Streaming Services.
 Qualifying streaming subscription companies include Netflix, Hulu, Amazon Prime Video, and Spotify.

 Furthermore, the Blue Cash Preferred Card earns 3% at Gas Stations and on Local Commuter Transit.
 Local Commuter Transit merchants include Lyft, Uber, toll roads, and train stations.
 The Blue Cash Preferred also earns 1% cash back on non-bonus spend.

 Plus, the Blue Cash Preferred also has a sign-up bonus worth $250.
 This bonus can be earned after spending just $1,000 in the first three months.
 Earning this bonus is like getting a 25% return on the first $1,000 in purchases with the card.

 American Express’ cash back cards are hampered by having only three ways to redeem cash back: statement credits, gift cards, and merchandise.
 And only the first two methods will provide any value.
 This is unfortunate because many competitors offer more ways to redeem.
 For example, Discover lets you deposit cash back rewards into a bank account among other methods.